tchx84/Gameeky/CONTRIBUTING.md

 There are plenty of ways to contribute to this project.
 To mention a few:

-* Code new functionalities or fix bugs.
+* Code bug fixes.
-* Design new tools or improve the existing tools for a better experience.
+* Design improved tools for a better experience.
 * Translate this project to your language.
-* Add new sample projects to allow the creation of new types of games.
+* Create new thematic packs to allow more diverse types of games.
 * Write tutorials and guides to help educators and learners to take advantage of this project.

 If you like the project, but just don't have time to contribute, there are other ways to support it:

-* Star the project on GitHub.
-* Share the project on social media.
+* Share this project on social media.
 * Refer this project to educators.
 * Take this project to your classroom.